vineelko/patina/docs/src/rfc/text/0002-memory-management-interface.md

 ### Memory Manager Service

-The design proposal is to create a new trait definition in the uefi-sdk to implement core memory functionality called the `MemoryManager` trait.
-This RFC will not go into the details of the Service model, but information can be found in the [Component Model](https://github.com/OpenDevicePartnership/uefi-dxe-core/blob/main/docs/src/dxe_core/component_model.md) document.
+The design proposal is to create a new trait definition in the SDK crate to implement core memory functionality called the `MemoryManager` trait.
+This RFC will not go into the details of the Service model, but information can be found in the [Component Model](https://github.com/OpenDevicePartnership/patina/blob/main/docs/src/dxe_core/component_model.md) document.
 This trait will be accessed through a `Service<dyn MemoryManager>` from external components and directly against the implementor within dxe-core itself.
 This trait will define functions for